 There are many types of shock.
 They fall under four main types, which are based on what has affected the flow of blood.
 The four major types are:

-All forms of shock are life-threatening.
-Any symptoms of shock should be reported to a medical professional immediately.
+All forms of shock are life threatening.
+If you develop symptoms of shock, get medical help immediately.

 - rapid, weak, or absent pulse

 - dilated pupils

 - decrease in urine

 Anything that affects the flow of blood through your body can cause shock.
 Some causes of shock include: